Online Fair Allocations with Binary Valuations and Beyond: Allocation of Goods

-By Theorem \ref{the: trivalued_ef1_mms_goods}, we cannot make further progress in the approximation of EF1 and MMS for tri-valued valuation functions and beyond in the online allocation problem.
-This means that we can only focus our efforts on bi-values.
-In the following parts, we focus on two classes of valuation functions, including submodular binary and additive bi-valued valuation functions, and study whether there are positive results about the approximation of EF1 or MMS.
+By Theorem \ref{the: trivalued_ef1_mms_goods}, we cannot make further progress in the approximations of EF1 and MMS for additive personalized tri-valued valuation functions and beyond in the online setting.
+In the following parts, we focus on two classes of valuation functions that are more general than additive binary functions, including submodular binary and additive personalized bi-valued valuation functions, and study whether there are positive results about the approximations of EF1 and MMS.